-- color = \(value \rangle \) (default: black): The color of the drawing. - colorVoronoi = \(\nabla alue \rangle \) (default: black): The color of the drawing for the elements (points and polygons) belonging to the Voronoï diagram. - print = none (default) or points: To label the vertices of the triangulation.
-Contrary to some previous macros, when print=none, a dot is produced at each vertex of the set of points and at the circumcircle centers (these are the nodes of the Voronoï diagram). - meshpoint = \(value \) (default: P): The letter(s) used to label the vertices of the triangulation.
+color = $\langle value \rangle$ (default: black): The color of the drawing.

+- print = none (default) or points: To label the vertices of the triangulation.
+Contrary to some previous macros, when print=none, a dot is produced at each vertex of the set of points and at the circumcircle centers (these are the nodes of the Voronoï diagram). - meshpoint = (value) (default: P): The letter(s) used to label the vertices of the triangulation.
 It is included in the math mode delimiters \$...\$.
-The bounding box points are labeled with numbers 1 to 4 and with a star exponent. - circumpoint = \langle value \rangle (default: P): The letter(s) used to label the vertices of the Vorono diagram.
+The bounding box points are labeled with numbers 1 to 4 and with a star exponent. - circumpoint = (value) (default: P): The letter(s) used to label the vertices of the Voronoï diagram.
 This is included in the math mode delimiters \$...\$. - tikz (boolean, default:false): By default, this boolean is set to false, and MetaPost (with luamplib) is used to draw the picture.
-With this option, tikz becomes the drawing engine. - scale = \(\nabla value \rangle\) (default: 1cm): The scale option defines the scale at which the picture is drawn (the same for both axes).
-It must contain the unit of length (cm, pt, etc.). - delaunay = none (default) or show This option allows to draw the Delaunay triangulation overlapped with the Voronoï diagram. - styleDelaunay = none (default) or dashed This option allows to draw the Delaunay triangulation in dashed lines. - styleVoronoi = none (default) or dashed This option allows to draw the Voronoï edges in dashed lines.
+With this option, tikz becomes the drawing engine. - scale = {value} (default: 1cm): The scale option defines the scale at which the picture is drawn (the same for both axes).
+It must contain the unit of length (cm, pt, etc.). - styleDelaunay = none (default) or dashed This option allows to draw the Delaunay triangulation in dashed lines. - styleVoronoi = none (default) or dashed This option allows to draw the Voronoï edges in dashed lines.